top of page

 White’s association with zero finds its origins in Eastern philosophy.

-In Japanese, sky (空 = zero), and white (白) means blank space, vacuum, or void.
-It represents something ever expanding, vast, and without end.
+In Japanese, sky (空 = zero) and white (白) mean blank space, vacuum, or void.
+It represents something ever-expanding, vast, and without end.
 Even in its circular shape, zero has no beginning and no end.

 “The snow goose need not bathe to make itself white.